 A direct lender is exactly what it sounds like.
 It is a business or person that has funds, and releases them directly to your bank account.
 There are no additional links in the chain, and no outside interference or influence.
 When dealing with a direct lender, you submit your application directly to the business.
 The lender then processes it in-house, and disburses the money to you.
 The lender sets the terms, and you pay the amount back directly to the lender.

-If you are dealing with a direct lender, you can do all appropriate research before submitting your information.
+If you are dealing with direct lenders, you can do all appropriate research before submitting your information.
 Check the website to verify it’s secured: if the online application’s url does not begin with HTTPS then under no circumstances should you ever use it to submit sensitive information.
 Once you have verified the site, you can Google the business to find reviews or feedback.

 When dealing with short-term loan businesses, it is important to verify who you are borrowing from.
 Many of these companies only exist for a few weeks or months before disappearing, so ensure you are dealing with a legitimate company.

 How is a Loan Broker Different?